mark-joyce/Milestone1/README.md

 All links and navigation tabs have been manually tested to ensure that they are pointing to the correct destination.

 This site was tested across multiple browsers on desktop (Google Chrome, Internet Explorer, Firefox) and on multiple mobile devices (iPhone X, OnePlus One, iPad) to ensure compatibility and responsiveness.
-During the testing phase, I realised that the agency's logo at the top left of the website (```class="brand"```) was distorted and not good quality when on mobile device browsers, so the width was reduced by 20% in a media query.
+During the testing phase, I realised that the agency's logo at the top left of the website (```class="brand"```) was distorted and not good quality when on mobile device browsers, so the width was reduced by 20% in a media query and floated to the left.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.